ScottG489/scottg489.github.io/src/content/posts/conjob-intro.md

 The first time I can remember being frustrated with a CI job was the first time I encountered a failing one.
 Like many others, my first experience with CI was with [Jenkins](https://en.wikipedia.org/wiki/Jenkins_(software)).
-The jobs were defined by a script typed into a text area in the Jenkins UI, and the environment was a number of special snowflake servers we had provisioned manually.
+The jobs were defined by a script typed into a text area in the Jenkins GUI, and the environment was a number of [special snowflake](https://martinfowler.com/bliki/SnowflakeServer.html) servers we had provisioned manually.

 More times than I can remember there would be a failure on CI that we couldn't reproduce locally.
 This usually involved making some code changes, pushing them, then seeing if it had the desired effect.